How to Safely Use Lavender to Help Your Little One Sleep

 DIY First Aid Ointment

-Place all ingredients (except for the essential oils for babies) in a double boiler.
+• Place coconut oil, Vitamin E oil, and beeswax in a double boiler.
 (You could also place a mason jar into a pot of water on the stovetop.)

-Stir and pour into a sterilized storage container.
+• Stir and pour into a sterilized glass storage container.

 Leave a Reply